Call and Book Your Hotel Now!

 In the 16th century, the town became a little unstable as the Portuguese conquered area at the east coast in order to control the spice trade.
-The fort at Khor Fakkan, Kalba and Dibba were built during their command.
+The fort at Khor Fakkan, Kalba and Dibba were built under their command.
 After that, the Dutch tried to dominate the area for the same reason.

-At the end of 18th century, the relationships between Qawasim and the British deteriorated as they blamed each other for attacks and misbehaviour.
+At the end of the 18th century, the relationships between Qawasim and the British deteriorated as they blamed each other for attacks and misbehaviour.

-In 1809, the initial land based attacks by the British were stopped.
+In 1809, the initial land-based attacks by the British were stopped.
 In the year 1820, the first of other peace treaties were signed assuring maritime peace, security and protection of the British against any attacks for 150 years.
 Then the coast was known as Oman Peaceful Coast and Sheikhdoms of Oman as reconciled countries.
 Until the formation of the United Arab Emirates in 1971, these names were attached to the relevant regions.

 The developing years brought many new things to the city.
 The city flourished with the help of coastal trading and pearling.
 In 1932, the city became the staging point for the Imperial Airways flights departing from England to India and vice versa.

 The city was the regional base for the British RAF until 1971.
 The British presence in the city officially ended with the formation of the UAE.
-On 2nd December, 1971, Sharjah became part of the United Arab Emirates as a founder member.
-In 1972, His Highness Dr. Sultan bin Mohammed Al Qasimi succeeded as the ruler of Sharjah.
+On 2nd December 1971, Sharjah became part of the United Arab Emirates as a founder member.
+In 1972, His Highness Dr Sultan bin Mohammed Al Qasimi succeeded as the ruler of Sharjah.
 In the same year, oil was found in the Mubarak oilfield situated 80kms offshore and close to the Abu Mousa Island.
 The production of oil began two years later and also gas drilling was started in 1990.